Koh Ker: Inscriptions

-Ancient city Koh Ker
+Description

 The center of the ancient city was in the north-east corner of the baray (water-tank).
 Inscriptions say at least ten thousand inhabitants lived there during the rule of Jayavarman IV.
 Past researchers believed a square wall with a side length of 1.2 km protected the town.
 But new research indicates that the linear structures found in this part of Koh Ker were dykes of ancient canals.
 Concerning the wooden buildings of the Khmer time no artefacts are found.

 Laterite, sandstone and brick were used as construction materials in Koh Ker.
 Laterite and sandstone of excellent quality were quarried in great quantities in the region of Koh Ker, so the transport of the stones to the site was no problem.
 The bricks produced were small, regular and very solid.
 A thin layer of organic mortar of unknown formula was used, possibly some form of plant sap.
 After more than a millennium the brick sanctuaries in Koh Ker are in a much better condition than the laterite ones.
 The roofs of some temples in Koh Ker had a wood construction and were covered with tiles.
 In these monuments, holes for the wooden girders are found.
 The main sanctuary (the temple-complex Prasat Thom/Prang) was not standing in the middle of the ancient city.